Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/get-report-status.md

 ---
 title: Get report status
+description: Allows you to retrieve the status of asynchronous report generation.
 navigation_weight: 5
 ---

 # Get report status

 This code snippet shows you how to obtain the status of a report.
+It is often used to determine whether a report generation has successfully completed or not.

 ## Example